infinte-bandwidth/farmerX/README.md

 - https://docs.github.com/en/github/getting-started-with-github/git-and-github-learning-resources
 - https://guides.github.com/activities/hello-world/

+# This project is a part of Hack it out 2021 👣

 ##  💼  Code of Conduct

 We want to facilitate a healthy and constructive community behavior by adopting and enforcing our code of conduct.